 What counts as a legacy at Yale?
-On its admissions website or anywhere else in its literature, Yale does not define the term “legacy.”
+Yale does not define the term “legacy” on its admissions website.
 They do, however, state that each year a certain number of the admitted students have what they call a “legacy affiliation.”

 In their publication, it is stated that “legacies” are students who have a parent who attended Yale.
 However, on their website, they do not provide an official definition of what this term means.
 Jeremiah Quinlan, the Dean of Admissions at Yale, has been quoted as saying in speeches that “legacies” are students who have at least one parent who attended Yale.